Skip to main content

 Adidas AG

 Adidas is the second largest sportswear and sporting goods company worldwide, second only to Nike.
-Operating in over 160 countries, Adidas has a global reach and extensive supply chain.
+Operating in over 150 countries, Adidas has widespread impacts through its massive supply chain.

 Is Adidas ethical?

-Other issues include likely use of tax avoidance strategies, use of controversial technologies, pollution and toxics and animal rights.
+Other issues include likely use of tax avoidance strategies, accusations of greenwashing and concerns over animal welfare.

 Below we outline some of these issues.
 To see the full detailed stories, and Adidas' overall ethical rating, please sign in or subscribe.